wombleton/gitlaw-nz/acts/M/Marriage Act 1955.md

     _Commonwealth country_ includes a territory for whose international relations the Government of a Commonwealth country is responsible

+    _marriage_ means the union of 2 people, regardless of their sex, sexual orientation, or gender identity

     _marriage celebrant_ means a person authorised to act as a marriage celebrant under this Act

     _Minister_ means the Minister of the Crown who, under the authority of any warrant or with the authority of the Prime Minister, is for the time being responsible for the administration of this Act